kittykatattack/ga/README.md

-As soon as Ga starts, it will look for and run a function in your game code called `setup` (or whatever other name you want to give this function).
+As soon as Ga starts, it will look for and run a function in your game code called `setup` (or whatever other name you want to give this function.)
 The `setup` function is only run once, and lets you perform one-time setup tasks for your game.
 It's a great place to create and initialize objects, create sprites, game scenes, populate data arrays or parse loaded JSON game data.

-Here's an abridged birds-eye view of the `setup` function in Treasure Hunter, and the tasks that it performs
+Here's an abridged, birds-eye view of the `setup` function in Treasure Hunter, and the tasks that it performs

 ```